Lew Soloff Biography (Wikipedia)

-Lew Soloff (born February 20, 1944 in New York City) is a jazz trumpeter, composer and actor.
-He studied trumpet at the Eastman School of Music and the Juilliard School.
-He is likely best known for his work with Blood, Sweat & Tears from 1968 to 1973.
-Prior to this, he worked with Machito, Gil Evans, Tony Scott, and Tito Puente.
+Lewis Michael Soloff (February 20, 1944 – March 8, 2015) was an American jazz trumpeter, composer and actor.
+From New York City, he studied trumpet at the Eastman School of Music and the Juilliard School.
+He worked with Blood, Sweat & Tears from 1968 until 1973.
+Prior to this, he worked with Machito, Tony Scott, Maynard Ferguson and Tito Puente.

-Lew makes frequent guest appearances with jazz orchestras all over the world, such as the Lincoln Center Jazz Orchestra (directed by Wynton Marsalis) and the Magic City Jazz Orchestra (directed by Ray Reach).
+Soloff made frequent guest appearances with jazz orchestras all over the world such as the Lincoln Center Jazz Orchestra (directed by Wynton Marsalis) and the Magic City Jazz Orchestra (directed by Ray Reach).

 Soloff was a longtime member of the Manhattan Jazz Quintet and Mingus Big Band.
 He recorded and performed with Gil Evans and was a regular member of Evans' Monday Night ensembles until Evans' death.
 His 2010 recording Sketches of Spain is a tribute to the classic 1959-60 Miles Davis-Gil Evans collaboration, and he has performed the equally legendary and prodigiously difficult (reconstructed) Evans arrangements of George Gershwin's Porgy and Bess.